 There are PGDip and PGCert exit points, and it is also available at the University's Malaysia Campus, or via face-to-face study.

 Each 30-credit module is assessed by a 6,000-word written assignment.
 To complete the masters, you must achieve a pass of 50 on each assignment.
 All assessed work is submitted online.

 The 15,000-word dissertation is an original piece of work and should be related to one of the selected modules on an approved topic.

 Online course materials and support

-For each module, you will have an academic tutor from the MA TESOL team who will be active online.
+For each module, you will have an academic tutor who will be active online.
 They contribute to discussions as well as supporting you through the assessment process.
-All assessed work is submitted online.
-There is an online M-level toolkit to support all aspects of academic study, a dissertation preparation module available to you from the beginning of the course, and one-to-one dissertation support from your supervisor, usually via Skype.
+There is an online masters-level toolkit to support all aspects of academic study, a dissertation preparation module available to you from the beginning of the course, and one-to-one dissertation support from your supervisor, usually via Skype.

 To ensure you have the appropriate computer requirements to enable you to study online, please view our computer specification guidance notes.

-To ensure your application is considered in time, please note the following deadlines apply:
+To ensure your application is considered in time, please note the following dates:

 |Start date||Application deadline|